 It was an ordinary day for a retired businessman until he listened to a podcast and found that the subject resonated with him well beyond anything he could have imagined.
 The ramification of Ned's decision to make an altruistic donation was initially felt within his immediate family, but ultimately the ripple effects were far reaching and led to personal connections that Ned never could have foreseen.
 Ned is a retired businessman and newly-minted grandparent who underwent a life-changing experience which led him to create the foundation Donor-to-Donor.
 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
 Learn more at http://ted.com/tedx

-Donor to Donor is pleased to announce the newest member of our team, Tom Naylor.
+Donor to Donor is pleased to announce a new member of our team, Tom Naylor.

 Tom donated his kidney to a stranger at Mount Sinai in 2011, and he is very excited to be able to help increase the reach of Donor to Donor by working with both patients and potential donors.